-- Mechanics: Knowing the mechanics to the point you could heal it on sound alone is integral to being a good healer.
+- Mechanics: Knowing the mechanics to the point you could heal it on audio cues alone is integral to being a good healer.
 Watch videos and pug dungeons, whatever you have to do to learn as much as you can.
 Navigating mechanics is the best way to break the 50K hps barrier and it’s also protection for you: when someone blames you for not healing them, you can respond with….
 “I noticed you popped Absorb Magicka when the spheres started the poison DoT.
 Since poison is not a spell projectile, please use a shield that protects against physical dmg since I will need 2sec to hit Purge and then Prayer, based on the cooldown.”
 I know you’ll say it that politely too.